tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 `api_major` and `api_minor`

-:   A required version of JavaScript API, currently ``3.0``.
+:   A required version of Nuvola Runtime API.
+It's `3.0` for Nuvola 3.0, `3.1` for Nuvola 3.1 and 4.4,
+    `4.5` for Nuvola 4.5 and `4.x` for Nuvola 4.x (x >= 5).
 You should update API version only
     if your script doesn't work with older API.
-For example, if Nuvola Player adds a new feature into API 3.X that is so essential for your script that it cannot function properly without it, you will increase API requirement to 3.X.
-However, all Nuvola Player versions with API less then 3.1 won't be able to load your script any more.
+For example, if Nuvola Runtime adds a new feature into API 4.X that is so essential for your script that it cannot function properly without it, you will increase API requirement to 4.X.
+However, all Nuvola versions with API less then 4.x won't be able to load your script any more.

 ``categories``

 :   [Application categories](http://standards.freedesktop.org/menu-spec/latest/apa.html) suitable
     for the web app.
 It is used to place a desktop launcher to proper category in applications menu.
-    Nuvola Player services should be in ``"AudioVideo;Audio;"``.
+    Media player services should be in ``"AudioVideo;Audio;"``.

 `home_url`